psilabs-dev/kksubs/src/kksubs/cmd/README.md

 ```console
 $ kksubs-compose -p path/to/project --new-project
 ```
+If an `images` directory has been populated, the program will correspondingly create a populated draft.

 ## Add and remove subtitles

-From the project root directory, add subtitles from `draft.txt` using the `kksubs-compose` command.
+Add subtitles from `draft.txt` using the `kksubs-compose` command.

 ```console
 $ kksubs-compose -d draft.txt